urq-zink/urq-opentkrendering/README.md

 # urq-opentkrendering
-This is an experiment repo for graphics drawing using OpenTK's OpenGL (I'm suck at coding, please don't judge me ^^)
+This is an experiment repo for graphics drawing using OpenTK's OpenGL.